shulp2211/minnn/docs/source/reference_descriptions/consensus-header.rst

 in the data.

-**Important:** :ref:`sort` action must be used before any consensus action with the same groups in :code:`--groups` argument as in consensus action, otherwise the results of consensus action will be wrong!
+**Important:** :ref:`sort` action must be used before any consensus action with the same groups in :code:`--groups` argument as in consensus action, otherwise consensus calculation will consume much more memory!